ladenberger/bmotion-prob-frontend/README.md

 The following values are allowed for xxx: linux-x64, linux-ia32, darwin-x64, win32-ia32, win32-x64.

-Or just run the following command for building the standalone version for all platforms:
+Or just run the following command for building for all platforms:

 ```
 gradle clean standalone_all
 ```

-The build script will produce a zipped standalone version for all platforms.
+The build script will produce a zip for all platforms.
 The zip files are located in the build/dist folder.

 ## No Gradle installed?